jlegatheaux/RC2020-assignments/assignment-4/Results/README.md

 MANY duplicates in the network

-MANY packets dropped when their TTL reaches 1
+MANY packets dropped when their TTL would reach 0

 # Config 4.2